amitkshgit/stateless/README.md

 1. Install the ASWSSDKforPHP http://aws.amazon.com/sdkforphp/
 2. Configure the  Access credentials
 3. Configure the right path in dynamodb.php
+4. Make sure you have dynamodb table created with  name 'sessions'

 Pass the following as user-data when launching the EC2 Instance -